 Hyperhidrosis, or excessive sweating is a sweating disorder that affects an estimated 4.8% of the worldwide population.
 Hyperhidrosis is characterized by extreme and uncontrollable sweating of the underarms, hands, face, head or feet.
 This embarrassing sweat can lead to awkward social situations, depression, and frustration.

-Clinical Strength or Prescription Strength Antiperspirant
+Clinical Strength Antiperspirant for Hyperhidrosis

 How does Antiperspirant help treat excessive sweating?

-According to the experts at sweathelp.org, “Antiperspirants are applied to the top of the skin (which is why you sometime hear them called “topical” treatments).
+According to experts at sweathelp.org, “Antiperspirants are applied to the top of the skin (which is why you sometimes hear them called “topical” treatments).
 Once an antiperspirant is applied to the skin, perspiration in the underarm grabs and dissolves the antiperspirant particles, pulling them into the pores and forming superficial plugs that are just below the surface of the skin.
 When your body senses that the sweat duct is plugged, a feedback mechanism stops the flow.”

 What is the best antiperspirant for hyperhidrosis?

 While todays modern advancements give us access to a wide variety of antiperspirant products, not all will prove effective in curing your hyperhidrosis woes.
 Each person has different body chemistry and one antiperspirant that works for person A, may not work at all for person B.